Phoenixz-py/Basic-Calculator/README.md

 now call the function

 Guide me by your experience, how I can make it better. imma make it scientific calculator someday not today.
 OwO

+*npms are node pakage managers, cool stuff that works like magic when u add it to your jason file